 About script branching

-Branching Scripts give you greater control over how your ThruTalk scripts flow and allow you to introduce more complexity through additional paths.
-By adding custom paths to your scripts, you'll be able to guide your callers through complicated conversations with ease.
+Branching Scripts give you greater control over your ThruTalk script flow and allow you to introduce more complexity through additional paths.
+Adding custom paths to your scripts lets you easily guide your callers through complicated conversations.

-Branching scripts work by letting you control which questions appear next in the script.
+Script branching lets you control which questions appear next.
 Branching logic for multiple-choice questions allows you to direct the script to different questions based on the responses.

 Adding branching logic to questions

-The question Title appears when applying branching logic, so adding a descriptive name is helpful.
-Different question Types have different branching options, so make sure to pick the most appropriate question for your branching needs.
-Multiple-choice questions allow you to present the next question based on the target's response, whereas other question types allow you to select the next question to present in the script.
+The Question Title appears when applying branching logic, so adding a descriptive name is helpful.
+Different Question Types have different branching options, so make sure to pick the most appropriate question for your branching needs.
+Multiple-choice questions allow you to present the following question based on the target's response, whereas other question types will enable you to select the next question in the script.
 You can read further to learn how each question uses branching logic.

 Titles to script questions are not displayed to callers.
 Be sure to enter text into the "Survey Question" field!